ShadyGhalab/ImageGallery/README.md

 The application shall have two screens:

-- The first screen must have one view with thumbnails of all available photos for the car.
+- The first screen has one view with thumbnails of all available photos for the car.
 - When the user taps on one of the thumbnails, a second screen must load to show the bigger photo in the middle of the screen.